F-Phoe-nix/student_manager/README.md

 - 'file_ops.h' - file function declarations
 - 'file_ops.c' - contains functions for saving and loading data from a file
 - 'Makefile' - Build automation

+## Future plans
+- Remove the array data structure and use a linked list
+- A GUI that will enable regular individuals use it

+## Purpose
+This project is for learning purposes, for anyone trying to break into open source to understand how they work
+So its kind of a getway project feel free to contribute any and all ideas